nithsubr/Personal_Activity_Monitor_Analysis/index.md

 #Type of Model

 This is essentially a classification requirement.
 We need to classify or rank an activity-instance/-attempt on a scale of A to E via a concise and accurate model.
-We would essentially make use of descision trees which would take all the inputs and predict the results.
+We would make use of descision trees which would take the designated inputs and predict the results.

-**To benefit from the strength of bootstrapping to select a model for this classification requirement, we would use the Random Forest method.**
+**To benefit from the strength of bootstrapping for selecting a model for this classification requirement, we would use the Random Forest method.**

 &nbsp;